 A loan is a form of financial aid that you must repay with interest, usually after you graduate or leave school.
 To be considered for federal student loans, you need to file a Free Application for Federal Student Aid (FAFSA) and you must meet all eligibility criteria required for receipt of federal assistance.

 Federal student loans come in different categories.
-UMass Amherst offers two kinds of loans from the federal government - Federal Perkins Loan Program and William D. Ford Federal Direct Loan (Direct Loan) Program.
+UMass Amherst offers the William D. Ford Federal Direct Loan (Direct Loan) Program from the federal government.

 Federal student loans may be subsidized or unsubsidized.
 With subsidized loans, the U. S. Department of Education pays the interest while you are enrolled in college and you must demonstrate financial need to receive these.
 With unsubsidized loans, you pay all of the interest, but payments may be deferred until you finish your degree.
 Unsubsidized loans are awarded regardless of family income or financial need.